(Disclosure: Some of the links below may be affiliate links)

 - Minimize taxes

-If you are interested, you can buy it on Amazon: The Little Book of Common Sense Investing.
+If you are interested, you can buy the book on Amazon: The Little Book of Common Sense Investing.
 If you want to read more about investing, you can take a look at the best personal finance books I have read.